Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 Altitude on the Inca Trail vs Salkantay Trek

-Altitude sickness is a common problem on the Machu Picchu trip.
-Arrive two days before your trip, drink plenty of water before and throughout the tour, eat light the first few days of arrival, and bring Diamox.
+Altitude sickness is a common concern when trekking to Machu Picchu, so it’s important to consider this before choosing your route.
+We always recommend arriving two days before your trip, drinking plenty of water before and throughout the tour, eating light the first few days of arrival, and bringing Diamox.
+Here's a comparison of the altitudes you can expect:

 • Inca Trail Altitude